webdetails/bi-platform-engine-security-multipleuserrole/README.md

 ### Edit *applicationContext-spring-security-multiple.xml*

-In the PROVIDERS INFO block, you'll notice that each provider info xml block references bean id's declared in the other xml applicationContext-*-*-*.xml files.
-Ensure all bean id's are correct.
+In the *PROVIDERS INFO* block, you'll notice that each provider info xml block references bean id's declared in the other config files.
+Ensure all bean ids are correct.

-If by any chance there is a bean declaration with no id declared, please declare it.

-(Note: for 5.0 CE, all are pre-set except for applicationContext-pentaho-security-memory.xml's UserRoleListService)

-### Enabling multiple authentication*
+### Enabling multiple authentication

 edit pentaho-solutions/system/security.properties and set security.provider=multiple

-Note: at any time you can switch providers simply by declaring which one you intend to use on this security.properties file Accepted provider keys are: ldap, jdbc, memory, jackrabbit, multiple
+Note: at any time you can switch providers simply by declaring which one you intend to use on this security.properties file

+Accepted provider keys are: ldap, jdbc, memory, jackrabbit, multiple